Francesco-Greca/K-Complex-Detection-Using-Machine-Learning-Models/README.md

 # K-Complex Detection Using Machine Learning Models

 This repository contains the code and resources for detecting K-Complexes in EEG data using machine learning models.
 K-Complexes are important waveforms in sleep studies and are useful for analyzing sleep patterns, particularly in sleep stage classification.
+(Some files are not included for private license)

 ## Table of Contents